prayag-sangode/terraform/aws/eks-private/README.md

 ```bash
 git clone https://github.com/prayag-sangode/eks-terraform
 ```
 Make any necessary changes to the infrastructure code and push the changes.
-After a push, `terraform apply` will automatically run.
+After a push, you must manually run "terraform apply" to apply the changes.

 ---